CHURCHILL: VICTORY SIGN

 Later upon the artist’s arrival in New York City, Marius Hauge would sponsor a series of giant portrait heads of Sir Winston Churchill.

-Later as Norway’s first post war Minister of Defense, he would prove to be a vigorous advocate of The Atlantic Charter.
+As Norway’s first post war Minister of Defense, Jens Christian Hauge would prove to be a vigorous advocate of The Atlantic Charter.